plabayo/learn-rust-101/README.md

 This guide is fully open source and the complete source code can be found at <https://github.com/plabayo/learn-rust-101>.
 If you find any errors or have any suggestions, please open an issue or a pull request.
 If you want to contribute to this guide, please read the [Contributing Guidelines](https://github.com/plabayo/learn-rust-101/blob/main/CONTRIBUTING.md).
 This guide is licensed under the [MIT License](https://github.com/plabayo/learn-rust-101/blob/main/LICENSE) and developed with love by [Plabayo](https://plabayo.tech/).

-## Rust 101 Course

-The origins of this guide can be found in the preparation of a semester long course I gave to a group of employees at [OTA Insight Ltd.](https://www.otainsight.com/).
-The recordings of this course are available on YouTube at: <https://www.youtube.com/playlist?list=PLQgXEsLXFxpVyLddG8FFXfNQEiodTzAjj>.
-The videos are however not of the highest quality, especially given the many better resources out there.

 ## Learning Guide

 Source code for this guide is available under [./src](./src).